About the Consumer Advisory Partners

 Through her experience and links with the Vocational Education and Training (VET) sector as a trainer and assessor, Vivien hopes to be a voice for the community of multicultural groups and disadvantaged people.

 Belinda Hassan joined the CAP in March 2016.

-Belinda’s current role as manager of both Mackay and Sarina Funerals, gives her a unique perspective on end of life care, grief, loss, death and dying.
-She has over 20 years’ experience in volunteer work and is passionate about providing a voice for women and children in our region.
+Belinda’s current role as manager of both Mackay and Sarina Funerals, gives her a unique perspective on end-of-life care, grief, loss, death and dying.
+She has over 20 years’ experience in volunteer work and is passionate also about providing a voice for women and children in our region.
 Educated in community services, finance and fitness, she brings a variety of expertise.

 Belinda participates in a variety of organisations which focus on women’s services.
 Some of these roles include after-hours support work for Samaritan House Women’s Domestic Violence Shelter, Treasurer for Domestic Violence Resource Service (Mackay & Region Inc.), Mackay Sexual Assault Service, is a member of Mackay Women’s Centre and President of the Zonta Club of Mackay.

 In addition, she is also a member of other local service clubs and committees, including Secretary of Sarina Lions Club, President for the Rotary Club of Mackay Sunrise, member of Cancer Council Qld Mackay Volunteer Branch, member of the Mackay Region Chamber of Commerce, Road Accident Action Group, Mackay Region Suicide Prevention Network and Mackay Women in Business Network.

 Philip Kemp joined the CAP in August 2016.